egemenberk/PriceGetter/README.md

 # What do not this provide?

-This project is not aimed to search and find the cheapest product from websites, instead you provide the urls of those sites and it notifies you when price changes
+This project is not aimed to search and find the cheapest product from websites, instead you provide the urls of those items/products and it notifies you when there is a price change

 # price_getter.py
 This is a generic script to scrape price information from websites.